Paul Manafort's botched redactions reveal new details on Trump-Russia interactions

 This, too, raises serious questions.
 In early 2017, Michael Cohen, then Trump’s lawyer, and Felix Sater, a Trump business associate, pushed a Kremlin-friendly peace plan for Ukraine advocated by Ukrainian lawmaker Andrii Artemenko.
 Under this proposal, the United States would drop sanctions it imposed on Russia after that country’s 2014 invasion of Crimea in exchange for minor Russia concessions.
 If Kilimnik and Manafort had discussed anything similar, it would mean that the head of Trump’s campaign was conveying to an alleged Russian intelligence associate that Trump was willing to drop sanctions against Russia—a key goal for Putin.
 It’s unclear from the filing when such a conversation might have happened, but the submission raises the prospect that Manafort signaled to Russia that Moscow could get a good deal out of Trump when the Kremlin was considering or mounting its attack on the 2016 US presidential election.

 Manafort’s lawyers assert that Manafort merely forgot about his conversation with Kilimnik about this plan because he was too busy “managing a U.S. presidential campaign.”
-Mueller’s team contends Manafort purposefully hid this from federal investigators.
+Mueller’s team contends that Manafort purposefully hid this from federal investigators.

 The big screwup by Manafort’s legal team reveals that Mueller has unearthed hints of possibly untoward conversations between the Trump campaign and Russia.
 Manafort’s filing is not proof of coordination between the Trump campaign and Russia.
-But it strongly suggests Manafort was game and there’s more to the story than Mueller has so far revealed.
+But it strongly suggests that Manafort was game and that there’s more to the story than Mueller has so far revealed.